ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 *String.*

-As provided by the REDCap instance for a user who has permissions to import and export data to and from REDCap.
+API key, as provided by the REDCap instance, for a user who has permissions to import and export data to and from REDCap.

 .. _REDCAP_FIELDMAP_FILENAME: